gsinghjay/mvp_qr_gen/README.md

 -   **Traefik Issues**: Check Traefik logs (`docker-compose logs traefik`) or the Traefik dashboard for routing or middleware errors.
 -   **QR Redirect Issues**: Check for valid short_id and updated redirect URL in the database.
 -   **SQLite Permissions**: Ensure the `/app/data` directory in the container has the correct permissions.
+-   **Authentication Issues**: Verify that `users.htpasswd` is correctly mounted in the Traefik container and has appropriate permissions (600).
+Check that the middleware is correctly configured in `dynamic_conf.yml`.

 ## License